P-torsion monodromy representations of elliptic curves over geometric function fields: Repulsion Results

-Likewise, $M_y^{-1}HM_y = H$.
-Now, we claim that the elements of the normalizer of $H$ in $\GL_2(\Q)$ which have positive norm consist exactly of $H$.
+Setting $H$ to be the centralizer of $t_0$, we must have Now, we claim that the elements of the normalizer of $H$ in $\GL_2(\Q)$ which have positive determinant consist exactly of $H$.
 To prove this, note that its enough to check it after tensoring with $\R$, in which case $H$ becomes an embedded $\C^*\subset \GL_2(\R)$ (unique up to conjugation).
-Thus, as $M_x,M_y$ have norm 1, we conclude that $M_x,M_y\in H$.
-Finally, note that since $H\cap M_2(\Z)$ is isomorphic $\Z[i]$ we must have that both $\gamma_p(M_x),\gamma_p(M_y)$ are stabilizers of $x$, contradicting the assumption that our Heegner CM points were distinct.
+Thus, as $M_x,M_y$ have determinant 1, we conclude that $M_x,M_y\in H$.
+Finally, note that since $H\cap M_2(\Z)$ is isomorphic to either $\Z[i]$ or $\Z[e^{2\pi i/3}]$ we must have that both $\gamma_p(M_x),\gamma_p(M_y)$ are stabilizers of $x$, contradicting the assumption that our Heegner CM points were distinct.

 \end{proof}